SpectoLabs/hoverfly/.github/ISSUE_TEMPLATE/question-about-Hoverfly.md

 ---
-name: Question
+name: Questions about Hoverfly
-about: This is not the appropriate channel
+about: This is not the appropriate channel - please use our Gitter channel

 ---